Akano-Dev/Trial-App/README.md

 # Trial-App
-Built this app as a trial
+Built this app using Kodular